vishal-ravindran/PUDDLE/readme.md

 Have functions for posting ads,with picture and description, price etc.. items can be browsed and filtered. can contact seller by message.

+# LINK TO DEMO

+1. for browsing and filtering:
+   <a href='demo/Browsing and filtering.mp4'>Browsing and filtering</a>
+2. Signup and login:
+   <a href='demo/Signup and login.mp4'>Signup and login</a>
+3. Item adding and contacting seller:
+   <a href='demo/item adding and contacting seller.mp4'>item adding and contacting seller</a>

 # Home page

 ![Alt text](screenshots/image.png)